Raccoon Vs. Skyscraper: The Summer Blockbuster You Never Knew You Needed

 I made a big mistake. #mprraccoon— The St. Paul Raccoon (@TheStPaulRacco1) June 12, 2018

 For folks actually within the UBS building, such as attorney Sheila Donnelly-Coyne, the drama has been rather more immediate — and, well, in some ways less dramatic.
-The raccoon has been perched for some time outside the 23rd floor offices of her law firm, Paige Donnelly, and she tells NPR that it actually looks pretty relaxed, all things considered.
+The raccoon has been perched for some time outside the 23rd-floor offices of her law firm, Paige Donnelly, and she tells NPR that it actually looks pretty relaxed, all things considered.

-They've been treated to a closeup view of some stretching, scratching and a fair share of napping.
+They've been treated to a close-up view of some stretching, scratching and a fair share of napping.

 The #mprraccoon is doing a little grooming now that he's a social media star.
 You know, on a 23rd floor window ledge. @MPRnews pic.twitter.com/pGcwh7OJ6L— Tim Nelson (@timnelson_mpr) June 12, 2018